- About Homelessness

 Chronically homeless people are among the most vulnerable people in the homeless population.
 They tend to have high rates of behavioral health problems, including severe mental illness and substance abuse disorders, conditions that may be exacerbated by physical illness, injury or trauma.
 Consequently, they are frequent users of emergency services, crisis response, and public safety systems.

 In the past decade, many communities have collaborated on ending chronic homelessness with the support of federal policies.
-As a result, the number of individuals experiencing chronic homelessness has declined by 19.3 percent since 2007.
-According to Volume I of the 2012 Annual Homeless Assessment Report, the chronically homeless population, around 100,000 individuals, accounted for 16 percent of all experiencing homelessness on a given night in 2012.
+As a result, the number of individuals experiencing chronic homelessness has declined by 25 percent since 2007.
+The chronically homeless population, 109,132 individuals, accounted for 18 percent of all experiencing homelessness on a given night in 2013, according to Part 1 of HUD's 2013 Annual Homeless Assessment Report,

 Research shows that, for chronically homeless individuals, stable housing is an essential component of successful recovery.
 The solution to the problem of chronic homelessness is permanent supportive housing, which is housing coupled with supportive services.
 With appropriate supports, permanent housing can serve as a foundation for rehabilitation, therapy, and improved health.